Disfranchisement after the Reconstruction era: Educational and character requirements

 Alabama, Arkansas, Mississippi, South Carolina, and Tennessee created an educational requirement, with review by a local registrar of a voter's qualifications.
-In 1898 Georgia rejected such a device.
+In 1898 Georgia rejected such a requirement.

 Alabama delegates at first hesitated, out of concern that illiterate whites would lose their votes.
 After the legislature stated that the new constitution would not disenfranchise any white voters and that it would be submitted to the people for ratification, Alabama passed an educational requirement.
 It was ratified at the polls in November 1901.
 Its distinctive feature was the "good character clause".
 An appointment board in each county could register "all voters under the present [previous] law" who were veterans or the lawful descendants of such, and "all who are of good character and understand the duties and obligations of citizenship".
 This gave the board discretion to approve voters on a case-by-case basis.
 In practice, they enfranchised many whites but rejected both poor whites and blacks.
 Most of the latter had been slaves and unable to attain military service.

 South Carolina, Louisiana (1889), and later Virginia incorporated an educational requirement in their new constitutions.
 In 1902 Virginia adopted a constitution with the "understanding" clause as a literacy test to use until 1904.
 In addition, the application for registration had to be in the applicant's handwriting and written in the presence of the registrar.
 Thus, someone who could not write could not vote.